jamesee/devtools-capstone/README.md

 - Automated tests
 - Deployment to the cloud provider

+Whenever there is a push to main branch, it will do the integration test of the app and the synk vulnerability test.
+Upon success, it will build the docker image james1122/amongus-todo:latest (based on the Dockfile in the project root), does the docker synk test and then push to docker hub james1122 registry.
+After that, I use ansible ([based on the ansible/app/amongus-todo.yml](ansible/app/amongus-todo.yml)) to redeploy the docker app at the AWS EC2 server.

 ```yaml
 # .github/workflows/deploy-amongus-todo-ec2.yml
 name: CI for Amongus-todo app to AWS EC2 via Dockerhub